oracle-quickstart/oci-hpc/README.md

 > [!IMPORTANT]
 > If you are using GB200 hosts, see special notes above.

 The `mgmt` tool is deployed on the controller node as part of the HPC Cluster Stack deployment.
+The full mgmt command help is available [here](documentation/mgmt-help.txt).

 ##### Adding nodes